RedHatQE/rhui3-automation/scripts/README.md

 If you specify a non-x86\_64 client architecture, a suitable instance type will be selected automatically.
-You cannot use EC2 Classic with some instance types, e.g. with a1.large, which will be selected for arm64.
+You cannot use EC2 Classic with some instance types, e.g. with t4g.micro, which will be selected for arm64.
+If you use `--novpc` and request an arm64 client, the script will inform you about this incompatibility and quit.

 Mutually exclusive options: